liferay/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/xx-importing-resources-with-a-theme.markdown

 +$$$

 **Note:** In previous versions of Liferay, basic web content could be added without the need of a structure or template.
-In Liferay 7.0 and above, all web content articles require a structure and template.
+In @product-ver@ and above, all web content articles require a structure and template.

 $$$